donydony2009/ObisidianResearch/Research/Subjects of discussion.md

 **What makes for great discussions?**
 ### Stories
 These are probably are best when invoked as part of the current subject of discussion

+### Unpopular opinions
+- Being excited about a subject is not enough to make me interested.
 ### Relationships
 1. Red flags
 2. Green flags